-For many centuries, ancient symbols have been a source of psychological and mental relief to many people who have faith in their powers.
-These symbols and beliefs exist in every culture and have thrived throughout history.
+For many centuries, ✅ancient symbols of protection have been a source of psychological and mental relief to many people who have faith in their powers.
+These signs and beliefs exist in every culture and have thrived throughout history.
 The same symbol can mean different things in cultures.

 They were a part of everyday existence for people from numerous all over the world from the days of old when danger lurked around every corner.
 The threat might come in the form of the disease, wild animal, injuries or war.
 Divine protection was a source of hope when there is no remedy.

-Ancient Protection Symbols
+Ancient Protection Symbols and their meanings

-The pentacle is one of the ancient protection symbols of the Wiccan religion.
+The pentacle is one of the ancient protective symbols of the Wiccan religion.
 It is made of the pentagram enclosed in the circle.
 The circle surrounding the star symbolizes the connection and mutual relationship between the elements.
 It is also believed to evoke the aura or energy field that surrounds the body.

-The five points are also believed to represent the five wounds of Christ while the Circle of Power cast a spell of protection.
-It is one of the most potent symbols of protection from evil energies and attacks from spirits and demons.
-This symbol is commonly used in designs, especially jewelry.
+The five points represent the five wounds of Christ while the Circle of Power cast a spell of protection.
+It is one of the most potent symbol of protection from evil energies and attacks from spirits and demons.
+This symbol is in designs, especially jewelry.

 The Eye of Horus

 Also known as the Eye of Ra, the Eye of Horus is one of the most enduring protective symbols in history.
 The symbol has its origin in ancient Egyptian amulets and artwork and represents divine power.
 The people believe that the All-Seeing Eye protects anything it looks upon.
 The Eye also symbolizes eternal life and rebirth through the myths of the Sun God (Ra).
-That is why it is used as decorations in Egyptian tombs.
-As a protection symbol, it is commonly used as an amulet against ill-wishers and evildoers.
+That is why it is in decorations in Egyptian tombs.
+As a protection symbol, it is commonly an amulet against ill-wishers and evildoers.